Alou Diarra: Early career

-Diarra began his football career at hometown club CSL Aulnay.
-After six years in Aulnay, Diarra moved back to his birth city to join FC Villepinte.
+Diarra began his football career at hometown club Aulnay.
+After six years in Aulnay, Diarra moved back to his birth city to join Villepinte.
 While in the youth academy of Villepinte, he struggled to attract the attention of professional clubs often personally contacting clubs in order to earn trials.
 Diarra was ultimately denied several opportunities, most notably by Le Mans and, according to his brother, the struggle made the elder Diarra "very motivated to succeed".

-In 1997, Diarra was signed to an amateur contract by professional club CS Louhans-Cuiseaux who were playing in Ligue 2, the second level of French football, and was inserted into the club's youth academy.
+In 1997, Diarra was signed to an amateur contract by professional club Louhans-Cuiseaux who were playing in Ligue 2, the second level of French football, and was inserted into the club's youth academy.
 In the 1998–99 season, Diarra was promoted to the club's reserve team and spent two seasons playing there.
 In the latter part of the 1999–2000 season, he was called up to the senior team by manager Philippe Hinschberger.
 On 15 April 2000, Diarra made his professional debut in a 2–1 defeat to Toulouse picking up a yellow card.
 Two weeks later, he made his first professional start in the team's 3–2 loss to Niort.
 In his final appearance with Louhans-Cuiseaux, Diarra received his first red card of his career after incurring two yellow card infractions in a 2–1 defeat to Le Mans.
 Louhans-Cuiseaux finished the campaign in last place and were relegated to the semi-professional Championnat National, the third division of French football.
 After the season, Louhans-Cuiseaux attempted to tie down Diarra on a long-term deal and offered the player a trainee contract.
 Diarra refused the deal and was subsequently available to sign with any club on a free transfer.